'}}

 3. First American Citizen Saint: Her tireless service and dedication led to her canonization as the first naturalized American citizen saint in the Catholic Church.
 That has served not only as a source of inspiration for American Catholics but has also emphasized the universal nature of the Church.

-See also Cleopatra
+See also Francis Borgia

 4. Spiritual Education: With her focus on establishing schools and providing education, Mother Cabrini strongly impacted the spiritual growth of the Church.
 She typified the idea that faith grows through understanding and learning.